SMART Permission Tickets

 Artifact: Ticket Structure

 The ticket payload is a JWT.
-It carries top-level subject and access, plus optional requester, identity-evidence, presenter_binding, revocation, must_understand, and context claims alongside the standard JWT envelope. ticket_type is the sole discriminator for the context schema and processing rules.
+It carries top-level subject and access, plus optional requester, identity-evidence, presenter_binding, and revocation claims alongside the standard JWT envelope. ticket_type is the sole discriminator for the processing rules: which claims are required, which profile claims the type defines, and which access constraints its tickets use.

 {